 For example, say your parents object to your career choice.
 Try to understand why.
 Ask yourself, “Why?”
 Why do they object to your new career path? → Because they feel that you won’t earn a good and stable income.
 Why is this important? → Because income stability is important in life. → Why?
 Because many things in life (housing choices, day-to-day living, and life options) depend on money, at least in our current world.
 Your parents, being older, have likely seen the problems that come with financial instability, which makes them resistant when they see you walking down a potentially negative path.

 Of course, many parents tend to miss the other half of the picture.
 A career is more than just about the money, but about your interest too.
 They may think that you can’t earn good money with your new life path, but maybe they are wrong and you will be even more successful doing this.
-They may think that veg*n diets are inferior, but the Blue Zones have revealed that the world’s longest-lived people consume a high plant-based diet.
+They may think that a particular diet is inferior but research may indicate otherwise.
 But understanding your parents’ concerns, and making sure that you address them in your plans, is an important first step to bridging the gap.

 - Talk to them.
 Perhaps you tried talking to your parents to no avail.
 But try again.
 This time, apply these tips: